 We can sometimes offer you your own bedroom in our - strictly no smoking - centrally heated comfortable farmhouse with shared bathroom facilities, but more often you will be expected to share a same gender bedroom with another Workawayer.
 Free wifi internet access.
 Meals would be shared with us and if you wanted to cook a special dish for everyone during your stay from your own country /culture that would be great.
 And we especially love Workawayers who like to bake cakes !
 We are not vegetarians and although we can accomodate someone who is this is simpler in the summer, although we would find it too difficult to accommodate a vegan.
 You would be expected to keep your room clean and tidy and help keep the communal areas of the house clean and tidy on a daily basis.
 We expect everyone to help with such activities as loading the dishwasher, washing up, sweeping the floors, laying the table and clearing up after meals just as part and parcel of normal communal living.
 We ask each of the workawayers to take a turn helping to clean the house one morning per week.
 You will be able to use the washing machine during your stay , generally organised on a weekly rota.
 We are definitely NON SMOKERS and we cannot accommodate anyone who is and we would not accept anyone who uses drugs.

 Volunteers who enjoy horses and the countryside and outdoor life will love the environment and activities here.
-The Club we run has nearly over 100 members, many with their own horses and are approximately 80% English speaking, 15% French and a few Dutch so there are opportunities for volunteers to meet lots of other people and improve particularly in French or English.
+The Club we run has around 50 members, many with their own horses and are approximately 80% English speaking, 15% French and a few Dutch so there are opportunities for volunteers to meet lots of other people and improve particularly in French or English.
 It is a very friendly place with the opportunity to meet lots of people through the Club.
 For those who wish to improve their skills working with horses and riding there will be the opportunity to join in lessons and indeed take the Galop exams (FFE equivalent to BHS stages).
 The countryside is very rural, agricultural and very pretty.
-We are approximately one hour's drive from Limoges or Poitiers from where we can pick you up from the airport but if possible we would prefer to you to make your way to our local railway station at Bellac, just 25 mins drive away and we can collect and return you there.
+We are approximately one hour's drive from Limoges or Poitiers from where we can pick you up from the airport but if possible we would prefer to you to make your way to our local railway station at Bellac, 25 mins drive away, and we can collect and return you there.
 Be aware that there are no public transport facilities in the immediate vicinity and very limited and expensive taxi services.
 A lot of the activity here is physical and can be tiring so you should be fit, strong and enjoy working outdoors.
 MINIMUM ONE MONTH STAY PLEASE and we welcome those looking for longer term stays.

 Limited internet access